ABB FIA Formula E Championship heats up in Chile

 ABB has teamed up with Formula E to showcase high-performance electric transportation – e-mobility - as a mode of conveyance that can be as exciting as it is environmentally sustainable.

-The current season will see 10 teams and 20 drivers racing through 11 iconic cityscapes including Rome, Paris, Mexico City and Zurich before wrapping up in New York in July.
+The current season will see 10 teams and 20 drivers racing through 11 iconic cityscapes including Rome, Paris, Mexico City

 The 2018 Antofagasta Minerals Santiago E-Prix is contested on a 12-turn, 1.53-mile (2.46-kilometer) course laid out on public streets around the city’s Parque Forestal Ciudad De Santiago.
 With the towering peaks of the Andes as a backdrop, the racers will line up along Avenue Santa Maria before crossing the Mapocho River, continuing around the landmark Plaza Baquedano and through the park on the way back to the starting line.

 What is Formula E?
 And how is it different from Formula 1?